bluehands/EventSourcing/README.md

 ## Extensibility

-Packages are designed to be easily extensible to support other persistence types, event serialization formats (like binary payload serialization) or new lifecycle phases (see ```AfterEventReplayPhase``` introduced by Bluehands.EventSourcing.Funicular.Commands).
+Packages are designed to be easily extensible to support other persistence types, event serialization formats (like binary payload serialization) or new lifecycle phases (see ```AfterEventReplayPhase``` introduced by Bluehands.EventSourcing.Commands).
 Exensibility patterns are inspired by the ones used in current EntityFramework versions.

 ## Command layer

 Your are basically free to model a command layer (or not) on top of your event sourcing infrastructure.
-[Bluehands.EventSourcing.Funicular.Commands](https://www.nuget.org/packages/Bluehands.EventSourcing.Funicular.Commands) package is a proposal of such a command layer offering the following features:
+[Bluehands.EventSourcing.Commands](https://www.nuget.org/packages/Bluehands.EventSourcing.Commands) package is a proposal of such a command layer offering the following features:

  - 'Functional approach': A command processor / handler is just a function that produces events given an intention (command).
  - Use a [Result](https://github.com/bluehands/Funicular-Switch) type to ease validation and error handling in your command processors.
 See [RegisterParticipantCommandProcessor](https://github.com/bluehands/EventSourcing/blob/b285feedd0a18fec91dfb8381e169229e7b1bc57/src/Playground/Meetup/Meetup/Commands.cs#L21) for an example.